 Legacy Working Groups

-Any “Legacy” Working Groups (“LWG”) in existence when this Bylaws v.1.8 is approved by the Forum shall have the option of (a) converting to a Subcommittee under a CWG pursuant to Section 5.3.1(e), (b) immediately terminating, or (c) continuing in effect without change for 6 months following such approval.
-For an LWG to continue beyond such 6 months, it must have a charter approved as described in Section 5.3.1 above, as if it was a new Working Group.
+Any “Legacy” Working Groups (“LWG”) in existence when Bylaws v.1.9 was approved by the Forum shall have the option of (a) converting to a Subcommittee under a CWG pursuant to Section 5.3.1(e), (b) immediately terminating, or (c) continuing in effect without change until 3-October-2018.
+For an LWG to continue beyond such date, it must have a charter approved as described in Section 5.3.1 above, as if it was a new Working Group.

 Forum Teleconferences and Forum Meetings